winitzki/scall/tutorial/programming_dhall.md

 ```

 A type `T` belongs to the `Show` typeclass if we can compute a printable representation of any given value of type `T`.
+There are no laws for the method `show`.

 To implement this typeclass in Dhall, we first define a type that holds suitable evidence values.
 In the case of the `Show` typeclass, an evidence value for a type `t` is just a function of type `t → Text`.